 - The Sixth Form Centre

 The Sixth Form Centre is a friendly and welcoming place just for sixth formers.
 It houses:

-- A large common room with soft seating, TV news, music, table football and a hot drinks machine
+- A large common room with soft seating, music, table football and a hot drinks machine

 - A large work room with computers, intended for quiet independent study

-- A second work room with computers, off the common room, intended for more relaxed and sociable study
+- A second work room with computers, off the common room, intended for more collaborative study

 - Teaching rooms and offices